Technical Note - Printing from ECS systems

 Our printers

-The 2-up queue column signifies whether the printer has a queue that will automatically convert to a 2-up printing mode, allowing students to print for free.
+The 2-up queue column signifies whether the printer has a queue that will automatically convert to a 2-up printing mode.
+Using our 2-up queues is preferable as it saves paper and toner.
 To access 2-up printer queues, simply append

 -2up